Trump administration family separation policy: End of "zero tolerance" (June 25, 2018)

-When it became clear that "zero tolerance" could not be sustained while keeping families together within the scope of court rulings, Customs and Border Protection Commissioner Kevin McAleenan announced on June 25 that the agency would cease referring every person caught crossing the border illegally for prosecution, effectively ending the "zero tolerance" policy.
-Implementing "zero tolerance" was a "huge challenge operationally for our agents", McAlee said: Border Patrol stations were being overwhelmed by the number of children being held in crowded conditions in holding cells while their parents were processed in court and held in immigration detention, and agents were spending more time processing detained immigrants than guarding the border.
+When signing the executive order, Trump had stated that the "zero tolerance" policy remained in effect.
+However, it became clear that "zero tolerance" could not be sustained while keeping families together within the scope of court rulings.
+So on June 25, Customs and Border Protection Commissioner Kevin McAleenan announced that the agency would cease referring every person caught crossing the border illegally for prosecution, effectively ending the "zero tolerance" policy.
+McAleenan announced a temporary suspension of detaining migrant adults who traveled with children.
+In this context, White House press secretary Sarah Sanders explained that the government was "out of resources" and could not hold all the undocumented families coming across the U.S.–Mexico border.Implementing "zero tolerance" had been a "huge challenge operationally for our agents", McAleenan said: Border Patrol stations were being overwhelmed by the number of children being held in crowded conditions in holding cells while their parents were processed in court and held in immigration detention, and agents were spending more time processing detained immigrants than guarding the border.